-Cátia Mourão has been awarded a PhD and MA in Art History of Antiquity and has a degree in History/History of Art, all from Faculdade de Ciências Sociais e Humanas of the Universidade Nova de Lisboa (FCSH-UNL).
+Cátia Mourão (ORCID ID 0000-0002-2359-7327) has been awarded a PhD and MSc in Art History of Antiquity and has a degree in History/History of Art, all from Faculdade de Ciências Sociais e Humanas of the Universidade Nova de Lisboa (FCSH-UNL).

 Her research is focused on classical iconography and iconology (mainly of roman mosaics), its origins and development in occidental art until our days.

 Her Doctoral thesis addressed the study of heteromorphic figurations (teratology, hybridism and metamorphosis in progress) in Roman Hispania's mosaics, and was passed with the highest classification by an international jury, recommended for publication and, therefore, the author’s name was added to the Board of Honour (2010-2011).

 Her Master’s thesis on water iconography in Roman mosaics in Portugal was supported by Science and Technology Foundation (FCT), passed with the highest classification by an international jury and published by EPAL (Lisboa, 2008).

 She is an Associated Researcher and Member of the Scientific Committee of Instituto de História da Arte (FCSH-UNL); she is also a Member of AIEMA (Association International pour l'Étude de la Mosaïque Antique) and a Cultural Adviser to the Portuguese Parliament, where she became the first Museum Director (2014-2017).

 In the academic years 2016-2017 and 2017-2018 she was an Invited Teacher (Lecturer) in Classical and Late Antique Art History in Portugal at the History of Art Department of FCSH-NOVA.